 Evergage, Inc. is a technology company that specializes in a cloud-based real-time personalization platform aimed at enhancing customer engagement for digital marketers.
 Founded in 2010 and based in Somerville, Massachusetts, Evergage offers a suite of solutions that enable marketers to create individualized experiences for website visitors and mobile app users.
 Key offerings include the Evergage Platform, which allows for website personalization; Evergage Recommend, which provides tailored product and content recommendations; and Evergage Promote, which catalogs and promotes assets based on user behavior.
 The platform also includes tools for tracking shopping patterns, analyzing user history through engagement algorithms, and delivering customized experiences based on visitor data.
 Evergage serves various industries, including retail, financial services, technology, and hospitality, and has facilitated personalized interactions for over 2 billion web visitors across more than 150 organizations.
 The company has received multiple awards for its innovative approach to digital marketing.

-EndPlay is a prominent provider of cloud-based content management, engagement, and monetization solutions.
-Utilizing its innovative 'Intelligent Rendering' technology, the company offers a comprehensive platform that enables clients to efficiently produce, manage, and deliver content optimized for various devices.
-EndPlay serves enterprise clients across multiple sectors, including media, entertainment, consumer packaged goods, and education, providing support through a dedicated Client Services team.
-The company emphasizes a customer-centric approach, promoting innovation to help clients enhance audience engagement and maintain a competitive edge.
-Additionally, EndPlay offers training courses, support services, and analytics to improve platform productivity.
-Headquartered in Los Angeles, California, EndPlay also has regional offices in Florida and New Jersey and is expanding its presence in Europe and Asia.
+EndPlay is a prominent provider of cloud-based software solutions focused on content management, engagement, and monetization.
+Utilizing its proprietary 'Intelligent Rendering' technology, EndPlay offers a comprehensive platform that enables clients to efficiently create, manage, and deliver content optimized for a variety of devices.
+The company's architecture is designed for extensibility and integrates seamlessly with various partners, allowing clients to effectively navigate the challenges of Big Data and dynamic content environments.
+EndPlay serves a diverse range of enterprise clients across sectors such as media, entertainment, consumer packaged goods, and education, offering robust support through its experienced Client Services team.
+This team assists with collaboration, implementation, and optimization of EndPlay solutions, ensuring high levels of customer satisfaction.
+In addition to its innovative offerings, EndPlay provides training and support services, including certification programs that enhance platform productivity.
+Headquartered in Los Angeles, EndPlay is expanding its presence with regional offices in Florida and New Jersey, and is also looking to grow in European and Asian markets.

 EndoGastric Solutions